johnsonandjohnson/Bodiless-JS/packages/bodiless-tokens/README.md

 At a high level, this API expresses *Design Tokens* as React higher-order components, and provides utilities which allow you to apply them to both simple elements and compound components.
-In most cases, the design token HOC's leverage "atomic" or "functional" CSS, defining units of design as collections of utility classes.
+In most cases, the design token HOCs leverage "atomic" or "functional" CSS, defining units of design as collections of utility classes.